Growing succulents is a hobby that is growing in popularity. Succulents are easy to grow and look beautiful when given proper care.

 Spider Mites are one of the most common pests that affect cacti.

-They are sap-sucking creatures that live on the undersides of leaves and can very easily spread to healthy parts of your plant, severely weakening it over time.
+They are sap-sucking creatures that live on the undersides of leaves and can easily spread to healthy parts of your plant, severely weakening it over time.

 You can identify spider mites on your plant, as they gradually cause damage by yellowing the leaves and webbing on some species.